tagundo/elichika/docs/README.md

         - Cannot get information about Skill description.
 		- Many skill icon is missing.
 		- Bond story & Voice navigation will return as default because there is no way to create new one.
-		- Write a LOT dictionary mapping for each language.
+		- Write a LOT dictionary mapping for each language & separate to txt.
+		- Gacha voice doesn't not work with deretore tool.
         - Training tree parameter is missing for each role.
-		- Dual skill / condition not supported.
+		- Dual skill not supported, A and B condition is doable later.
         - Only JP Client Android working right now.
 	- [ ] SBL
 		- still not implemented based on fork, do i need make script?